arimotearipo/events/README.md

 ### Database

-You will need to have a running instance of a MongoDB database running on port **27017**
+You will need to have a running instance of a MongoDB database.
+Make sure you have the connection string of this MongoDB database.

 ### Server